 People who have gone into the basement of the Palmer House Hotel claim there is a very overwhelming eerie feeling.

-Mrs. B’s Bed and Breakfast Inn was built in 1872 from limestone.
+Formerly known as Mrs. B’s Inn, Hotel Lanesboro was built in 1872 from limestone.
 It was not until 1983 that the building became an inn.
-Mrs. B’s has seen a number of historical figures spend some time at the retreat.
+The hotel has seen a number of historical figures spend some time at the retreat.

 The legendary Buffalo Bill and Doc Powell reportedly stayed at Mrs. B’s and many people claim their spirits remain on the premises from time to time.